-Lead Agencies
+Co-Lead Agencies

-Implementation of the project that is evaluated in the EIR would require multiple discretionary approvals by two or more public agencies, including LAFCo and the City.
-Therefore, pursuant to Section 15051(d) of the CEQA Guidelines, on July 30, 2021, the City and LAFCo entered into a Memorandum of Understanding (MOU) by which they agreed to use cooperative efforts to prepare a single Environmental Impact Report (EIR) to evaluate the environmental consequences of the proposed project.
-With this MOU, the City and LAFCo defined their respective roles and responsibilities relating to the oversight and management of the EIR and jointly exercised their powers to ensure that it would adequately address the environmental issues reviewed by both the City and LAFCo.
+On July 30, 2021, the City and LAFCo entered into a Memorandum of Understanding (MOU) by which the two entities agreed to have a single Environmental Impact Report (EIR) prepared to evaluate the environmental consequences of the proposed project.
+Under this MOU, the City and LAFCo established themselves as co-lead agencies for the EIR and defined their respective roles and responsibilities relating to the oversight and management of the EIR to ensure that it would adequately address the environmental issues reviewed by both the City and LAFCo.
 (FEIR, p.
 1-1)

-With respect to the required, discretionary project approvals, LAFCo is responsible for approving the proposed SOI Amendments to bring the project site within the spheres of influence of the City and SacSewer; associated detachments from various service providers, such as the Natomas Fire Protection District, Sacramento County Water Agency Zone 13, and CSA 1; and the anticipated annexation of the project site to the City and the SacSewer service area.
-The City is responsible for approving the land use and development entitlements required to construct and operate the project.
+The City is responsible for approving the proposed project and its associated entitlements, while LAFCo is responsible for approving the proposed SOI Amendment, including the approval of a SOI Amendment for SacSewer's service area; associated detachment from various service providers, such as the Natomas Fire Protection District, Sacramento County Water Agency Zone 13, and CSA 1; and annexations of the project site to the City.
 (DEIR, p.
 1-4)